peterfarrell/djangosaml2/docs/source/contents/security.md

-Make sure you understand SAML2 and its implications, specifically the separation of duties between Service Provider (SP) and Identity Provider (IdP): this library aims to support a Service Provider in getting authenticated with against one or more IdP.
+Make sure you understand SAML2 and its implications, specifically the separation of duties between Service Provider (SP) and Identity Provider (IdP): this library aims to support a Service Provider in getting authenticated with with one or more Identity Provider.

 Communication between SP and IdP is routed via the Browser, eliminating the need for direct communication between SP and IdP.
 However, for security the use